 Limited range of motion due to stiffness, weakness, or swelling

 You should also seek treatment with an ankle specialist if you begin to feel feverish or if the area reddens, becomes warmer, and feels even more sensitive, as these are signs of an infection.

-Our ankle surgeons at Lewiston Orthopaedics have completed additional training specifically in the foot and ankle.
+At Lewiston Orthopedics, the region's most preferred orthopedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopedic treatments to patients through our office in Lewiston.
+Our ankle surgeons have completed additional training specifically in the foot and ankle.
 With this advanced training, Dr. Timothy Flock and Dr. Adam Jelinek have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.